tcfev/task-force-nika/assets/Protocols/transparency-protocol.md

  ## Implementation details
 *  We track in minutes of the sessions when a member leaves the meeting.
-This way these individuals will get inform themselves after they access the total minutes.
+This way these individuals will get to inform themselves after they access the final minutes.

 #
 ![img](https://github.com/tcfev/task-force-nika/blob/main/assets/Protocols/transparency-protocol.drawio.png)